Menu

 Log in

-DEQ/USGS State Funded HAB Study (2023-2024)
+DEQ/USGS STATE FUNDED HAB STUDY (2023-2024)

 The Virginia General Assembly included $3.5 million in the state's FY23-FY24 budget to fund studies focused on the Harmful Algae Blooms (HABs) in Lake Anna and the Shenandoah River.
 The funding is included in part B.1 of item 374 in the Budget Bill (House Bill 30).
 The wording in Item 374 of the Budget Bill is as follows: "$3,500,000 shall be provided to the Department of Environmental Quality, collaborating with the Department of Health, to conduct studies of Harmful Algal Blooms occurring in the Shenandoah River and Lake Anna."

-Tributary stream monitoring stations:
+Tributary streamgage stations:

 Powered by Wild Apricot Membership Software